o3world/o3w-frontend-guidelines/README.md

     * If an image is used for decorative purposes only, an `alt=""` should be used.
 * Text should NEVER be included as part of an image even when using and `alt` attribute to describe it.
 * Inline `svg` elements should include `title` and, as needed, `desc` elements to provide alternative titles and descriptions.
     * The `title` element must be the first child of it's parent element.
-    * The `title` provides a human readable name for the SVG content
+This provides a human readable name for the SVG content.
     * A `desc` element may be added to describe the SVG.
 Consider adding `desc` elements to describe complex SVGs such as charts or process maps.
     * If an SVG image is purely decorative, do not include a title or description.
-Decorative SVG elements should be identified as presentational using the ARIA `role` attribute (`role="presentation"`).
+Decorative SVG elements should be identified as presentational by adding the ARIA attributes `aria-hidden="true"` and `role="presentation"`.

 **For additional information on writing good `alt` attribute text, check out [What is Alt Text (Alternative Text)?](https://moz.com/learn/seo/alt-text) by Moz.**